edwardkeith-io/O-RAN-Project/portfolio/how_to_guides/4G LTE O-RAN Master Documentation (Draft).md

 # Docker Operation

-How to run the docker container
+How to run the docker container @elfadog needs to input here

-Then refer to Operation, Stage 1
+Once the Docker container is running, and you have a new terminal window to access it, refer to Operation Stage 1.

+Please note that when issuing commands within the Docker container (as opposed to natively on a Linux test system), you can omit the `sudo` portion of the command.
+In order to correctly operate the USRP device, the Docker container must have admin privilege.

 ---
 # <mark style="background: #BBFABBA6;">Operation</mark>